How Can A Philadelphia Criminal Lawyer Help You?

 Whether you have been accused of a major felony or received a traffic ticket that you need help defending, a Philadelphia criminal law attorney like Lidia Alperovich can help you through the court process.
 Attorney Lidia Alperovich has been in practice since 2005 and uses her experience to approach every client’s case with a personal touch.

 Even when the case is over, our firm does not abandon the client.
 There is a story behind every case, and we want to help you with your story and your case.
 Attorney Lidia Alperovich and her staff have the experience to help people with their most challenging legal issues, as well as the sensitivity to provide a personal approach to each case.
-Some of the types of criminal defense cases we regularly handle include:

 - Drug offenses